What is Welding Cable and How Do I Know Which to Buy?

 Knowing Which Welding Cable to Purchase

 Choosing which welding cable you need is no easy feat.
 Do not expect to arrive at a home improvement store and decide what you need from there.
 Knowing which welding cable you need to purchase ahead of time will save you time and frustration as you seek out the cable you need.
+Several factors must be considered when identifying the exact type of cable you require.

 Rating